The Lord of the Rings (film series): The Hobbit trilogy

 From 2012 to 2014 Peter Jackson and his studio Wingnut Films made The Hobbit trilogy consisting of the films The Hobbit: An Unexpected Journey, The Hobbit: The Desolation of Smaug and The Hobbit: The Battle of the Five Armies.
 The trilogy works as a prequel to The Lord of the Rings films.
+Though critics generally considered the trilogy to be inferior to the original films, it was still a financial success.